 The beginning of a new year always is a great time to assess, reflect, even do what I call a “ruthless inventory,” about what is wearing me down or has lapsed in terms of my interests as well as what intrigues me…what I’m curious about.
 It usually leaves me shedding, and, perhaps shifting, pivoting…and sometimes even adding!

 Over the years I’ve learned that life NEVER happens in a straight line (at least in my own experience and in the lives of everyone I’ve ever talked with)…AND…just because we are tempted to make a move outside our present comfort zone, doesn’t mean we shouldn’t take that step.

-Recently at the Sinai Forum, violinist Rachael Barton Pine shared highlights of her life using her violin to mark a variety of themes and things she has done and created.
+At the Sinai Forum last fall, violinist Rachael Barton Pine shared highlights of her life using her violin to mark a variety of themes and things she has done and created.
 Toward the end of her talk, she used the word “portfolio” to describe her life’s work.
 When she said that word…”portfolio”…I instantly sat up straighter.
 It was as if I awoke to myself in a different way.
 “That’s so true,” I thought.
 My life’s work IS a portfolio.
 That definition…that one word of description…made my whole being smile.

 So often we attach themselves to a noun…like nurse, doctor, lawyer, waitress, hostess, EMT, carpenter, electrician, fireman, statesman, teacher, professor, scientist, astronaut, actor…you get the drift.
 For as long as I can remember I’ve thought people are so much more than labels we have come to claim and use to define ourselves.
 I myself always have railed against being pigeonholed as a lawyer, coach, artist, mentor…whatever word anyone is using to define me at the moment.
 “I am who I AM!”
 I want to shout to the world.
 Ask me what it tickling my fancy right now…at this very moment!
 Then I’m happy to engage in the conversation.